Special Episode with Gary Vee

 Thank you.

-you know, couples get together and sometimes they're deeply in love, but they just come from different places and
+you know couples get together and sometimes they're deeply in love and but they just come from different places and

-One parent, is over-coddling the child because they came from better financial circumstances.
+they parent differently and one parent let's just let's use the cliche thing one parent is over coddling the child because they came from better financial circumstances.

-i don't want my husband or wife to create entitled you know kids and i think it's a vulnerability and it leads to unhappiness let me go all the way over here
+And I think it's a vulnerability and it leads to unhappiness.
+Let me go all the way over here

 Because again, with the luck of the draw and the way I lived life and how I love psychology and all this stuff, there's just not a lot of things that have happened in the last 15 years where I was like, oh, that's profound.

-But this one was, which is, if you and your spouse see it completely different and you really want to help your kids and you're concerned that your
+But this one was, which is if you and your spouse see it completely different,

 It's as a business operator, as a public figure, as a parent, as a partner, as a sibling, as a son.